Overview

 But the vast majority of your accounts probably do file reports with the bureaus.
 Since lenders rely on consumers’ credit scores, it’s in their best interest to make sure the credit reporting system is as accurate as possible.

-According to TransUnion, when the bureaus receive information about your accounts, they usually report it right away.
+According to TransUnion, when the bureaus receive information about your accounts, they usually update it right away.
 Experian confirms that a consumer’s credit report can change daily, or even multiple times a day.

 These frequent updates don’t always translate to dips and waves in your score.
 If you’re usually punctual about paying your bills, another on-time payment might not have a significant impact.
 A sudden missed mortgage payment, on the other hand, could do serious damage to your score.

-Once the credit bureaus roll out updates, the information is sent to credit monitoring services, like the one we offer to our members.
-If you’ve opted in for credit alerts, we’ll then alert you about changes to your report.
+Once the credit bureaus roll out their updates, the information is sent to credit monitoring services, like the one we offer to our members.

-If you use Allstate Identity Protection and you apply for a new credit card, you may receive two alerts: one when the lender is looking at your profile to determine your credit worthiness, and a second when your account is officially open.
+• Some transactions generate multiple credit alerts.
+For example, when you apply for a new credit card, you may receive two alerts: one when the lender is looking at your profile to determine your creditworthiness, and a second when your account is officially open.
 This is expected, and not a reason for concern.
-But if you receive an alert and it seems unfamiliar, log in to the portal for more information or reach out to our customer care team for help.

 • Late payments